 Remember, while the number of times you post is significant, the quality and length of the material you’re putting on your blog are even more essential.
 A lot of businesses have no trouble launching a blog.
 The difficult part is keeping up with it.
 Make an effort to stay active with your content, and you’ll see a difference in your blog’s success.

 Most B2B firms use marketing analytics to find out what works and what doesn’t.
 It’s important to track your marketing KPIs so you can validate everything you do as a marketer, whether you work in the B2C or B2B sector.
 Thanks to the many tracking software now accessible on the market, businesses have more insight into their marketing efforts than ever before.
 Learn from your marketing blunders and make adjustments.
 Get to know your marketing accomplishments and share them with management.

-It’s hard to know what KPIs are the most important, but these 11 key performance indicators will give you a good idea of how your marketing is doing.
+It’s may be hard to know the right marketing KPIs are the most important, but these 11 marketing KPIs help provide a good idea of how your marketing is doing and weed out ineffective marketing campaigns.
 If you want help figuring out which metrics matter and how best to measure them for your company, just ask!
 We can work with you on creating a strategy that takes into account all of the key elements needed for success in today’s digital age.
 After reading this blog post about KPI measurement, do any new ideas come to mind?
-What other key performance metrics should you be measuring?
+What other high-level marketing and key performance metrics should you be measuring?

 Bill is an award winning designer with more than 25 years in graphic and professional website design.
 He has experience in almost every area of creating art from his early days as a keyline paste-up artist to POS design to GRAMMY nominated album art.